 Additional information is given in

-3XMM-DR7 sources have been associated with the sources in the stacked catalogue within a matching radius of three times the sum of their RADEC_ERRs, at least one arcsecond.
-Associations including (partly spurious) sources with large position errors may be separated by up to 80″.
+The stacked catalogue 3XMM-DR7s sources has been cross-matched with a cleaned version of 3XMM-DR7, including all unique sources with at least one contributing detection having a good quality flag 0 or 1.
+Sources are associated within a matching radius of 2.27 times the sum of their position errors (statistical and systematic errors).
+Associations sources having large position errors are separated by up to almost 75″.
 A user-defined maximum separation using the catalogue column DIST_3XMMDR7 can be applied to suppress far offset associations.

 The production of the 3XMM catalogues is a collaborative project involving the whole XMM-Newton SSC Consortium: